Skip to content

 tracker_id int An ID of a tracker for which you want to retrieve the file with the parsed raw data.
 123456 yes

 from date/time The start date/time for the file, indicating from what moment the parsed raw data should be retrieved.
 This relates to the message time—when the packet was registered by a tracker.
-It can be up to 30 days from current moment or more, depending on your plan.
+It can be up to 6 months from current moment depending on your plan.
 The time is specified along with the time zone according to ISO 8601.
 "2023-08-24T08:04:36Z" yes

 to date/time The end date/time, indicating up to which moment messages should be retrieved into the file.
 This relates to the message time—when the packet was registered by a tracker.
 The specified date must be after the "from" date.
 The time is specified along with the time zone according to ISO 8601.
 "2023-08-24T08:04:36Z" yes